 Samuel takes us back to the Embassy, as he sits in his car outside of the hotel, and we get visas.
 He cannot believe that we have homeless people, and poverty in America.
 Mind you, nothing even close to the poverty in Ghana, but poor is poor.

 Okay, time to get back to the reality of travelling.
-The next morning we squeeze into a “Lorry” (a minivan) loaded with sixteen people.
+The next morning we squeeze into a “Lorry” (a minivan) and wait for it to load with sixteen people.
 The driver speeds all the way to the city of Ho, in the mountainous “Volta Region” of Ghana.
 The driver only stops once, because a man in the back of the van vomits.
 I realize that we all smell different when first entering the van, and then come out three hours later all smelling the same.

 Soaked in sweat yet again, we cannot get a room in Ho.
 We grump at each other over a beer.
 I think about a lesson from the book, “Zen, and the Art of Motorcycle Maintenance.”
 It says something like how any trip flows through stages, and getting grouchy is a normal stage.
 So, we get over our grumps, realizing that we need each other right now.
 Eventually, we squeeze six people into an economy size taxi, literally sitting sideways, and an elderly man next to me seems to read my mind, and says, “We manage.”